Problem or Grievance Resolution Procedure for Part Time Employees

 - Vice President for Human Resources

-- Temporary employees may occasionally experience problems affecting their employment relationships.
+- Part time employees may occasionally experience problems affecting their employment relationships.
 The important thing is to work out a solution to these problems as quickly and fairly as possible.
 The effectiveness of this problem solving depends largely upon the success of the solution or decision at the first level of supervision.
 However, an avenue of appeal without fear or prejudice to a higher level of authority is provided.

 - The time limitations for responding or appealing to the next stage may be extended at the mutual agreement of both sides.